hanxiaomax/Learncpp_CN/docs/10-6-struct-aggregate-initialization.md

 Each of these initialization forms does a memberwise initialization, which means each member in the struct is initialized in the order of declaration.
 Thus, `Employee joe { 2, 28, 45000.0 };` first initializes `joe.id` with value `2`, then `joe.age` with value `28`, and `joe.wage` with value `45000.0` last.

-Best practice
+!!! success "最佳实践"

 	Prefer the (non-copy) braced list form when initializing aggregates.

-Missing initializers in an initializer list
+## Missing initializers in an initializer list

 If an aggregate is initialized but the number of initialization values is fewer than the number of members, then all remaining members will be value-initialized.